1cYinfinity/htbdownloadroot/README.md

 Then the last step is:-
 ![image](https://github.com/1cYinfinity/htbdownloadroot/assets/55952519/5c471b6b-b8e1-43a3-b685-c40a2f58c260)

- Done you got tha #root
+Done you got the #root